mikeizbicki/metahtml/README.md

 }
 ```

-The library is able to extract considerably more information as well if you pass the `--debug` flag,
+The library is able to extract considerably more information as well if you pass the `--full` flag,
 but this extra information is not included in the test cases.

 There are currently about 2000 domain names that the metahtml library has test cases for.